 - Decision: At the bottom of the funnel (BOFU), your searcher/user is ready to make a commitment to a specific purchase.
 They’re evaluating a list of options but will be “buying now” in fairly short order.

-The three-step buyer’s journey should only be seen as a template.
-Users, however, take a variety of paths towards completing a purchase with your brand, and each journey may have dozens of steps that leapfrog through the template journey.
+When writing for customer intent, the three-step buyer’s journey should only be seen as a template.
+Users, however, take a variety of paths toward completing a purchase with your brand, and each journey may have dozens of steps that leapfrog through the template journey.
 A user may also jump straight from seeking information to completing a purchase.

 As they move down the funnel and closer to a purchase decision, their intentions shift from informational to commercial.
-Once they’re ready to buy, their searches will be aimed at finding the best deal, ensuring they’re dealing with a reputable vendor, and securing value-added bonuses such as free shipping or extended warranties.#TOFU #marketing content should be informational and avoid trying to make a sale, while #BOFU content should align with the customer’s commercial intent.
-Click To Tweet
+Once they’re ready to buy, their searches will be aimed at finding the best deal, ensuring they’re dealing with a reputable vendor, and securing value-added bonuses such as free shipping or extended warranties.

 Buyer personas, buyer journeys, and search intent

-It’s important to keep buyer journey models and buyer personas distinct.
+It’s important to keep buyer journey models and buyer personas distinct when writing for customer intent.
 While developing accurate buyer personas will help your marketing hit its target markets precisely, those persona profiles aren’t the same thing as the buyer’s journey for your brand.
 Each persona may take a different path on the way to a completed purchase.

 However, buyer personas may impact the way their search intent is expressed.
 For example, members of the baby boomer generation will use different vocabulary in formulating their searches than millennials or Gen Y shoppers.
 Younger consumers will expect their results to be optimized for mobile devices, while older searchers may be more oriented towards desktops or laptops.

 Search intent and content types